For more information on detox your home, please visit Sustainability Victoria's website.

 Alternatively, you can send DVDs to Gram Destruction.

-Good condition doors can be taken to the tip shop at the Bairnsdale Landfill.
+Good condition doors can be taken to the tip shop at Bairnsdale Landfill or check with your local second-hand dealer.

-Note: The Victorian Government banned all e-waste from landfill from 1 July 2019.
+Note: The Victorian Government banned all E-Waste from landfill as of 1 July 2019.

 For more information on detox your home, please visit Sustainability Victoria's website.